amejiarosario/amejiarosario.github.io/source/_posts/2018-06-12-Data-Structures-for-Beginners-Graphs-Time-Complexity-tutorial.md

 In this post, we are going to explore non-linear data structures like graphs.
 Also, we'll cover the central concepts and typical applications.

-You are probably using programs with graphs (and trees).
+You are probably using programs with graphs and trees.
 Let's say for instance that you want to know the shortest path between your workplace and home, you can use graph algorithms to get the answer!
-We are going to look it to this and other fun challenges.
+We are going to look into this and other fun challenges.

 <!-- more -->